 Here are some of the templates you might find useful.

 This Google Search Console template shows the number of impressions and clicks and which search queries drive traffic to your website.
 You can view a comprehensive overview of the best pages on your website in terms of search engine visibility.

 With this Google Search Console dashboard template, you’ll get a comprehensive overview of the best pages on your website in terms of search engine visibility.
 Learn which pages receive the most impressions and clicks and which search queries drive traffic to your website.

 Use this easy-to-understand, and customizable Blog performance dashboard to track the performance of old blog posts you’ve recently updated in terms of organic search traffic, Google Search rankings, CTRs, and conversions.

 With this free SEO dashboard, you can measure your SEO Campaign’s success in terms of clicks, users, channel sessions, and devices.
 Measure the impact of your SEO strategy and quickly identify what’s working and what isn’t.

 You heard a lot of times: “Content is king”, right?
 From discovering your highest converting pages, and most-clicked keywords, to digging into your CTRs by keyword, this free Content Improvement dashboard you have everything you need to make sure your content stays top-notch.

 Last but not least, Google Search Console dashboard helps you to understand which old blog posts you need to update by showing you which posts are losing organic search traffic and Google Search rankings.

 Don’t want to miss an opportunity to improve your online presence?
 By connecting your Google Search Console account with Databox, you can get all your most important SEO data in a single place.
-That means monitoring the performance of your keywords in real-time, and always stay on top of the important metrics that drive your website traffic.
+With our SEO dashboard software, you’ll be able to monitor the performance of your keywords in real-time, and always stay on top of the important metrics that drive your website traffic.